fbpx

 • Line forms outside, except in inclement weather.

-• Due to high enrollment, prepare for a short wait.
+Due to high enrollment, prepare for a short wait.
+Once signed in, staff escort participants to camp.

-Campers must be picked up by the end of their registered program time: 4 pm for Summer Camp and 6:30 pm for After Camp.
-In the event that you are not able to pick up your child by the designated pick up time, notify the site immediately.
-Late pick-ups incur a late pick-up fee.
+Campers must be picked up by the end of their registered program time.
+In the event that you are unable to pick up your child by the designated time, notify the site immediately.
+Late pick-ups incur a late pick-up fee, charged to the payment method on file.

-• Last name A-L, enter through the main entrance.
+• Last name N-Z, drop off at the north east entrance.

 • Do not park in the circle drive/fire lane.